-- 1 pixel is always 1 pixel and is the smallest piece of a screen that can display colours.
+- 1 pixel is always 1 pixel and is the smallest piece of a screen that can display colors.

-- 1 point is always 1 point and is an specific unit.
+- 1 point is always 1 point and is a specific unit.

-Points are different to pixels because they change size based on DPI:
+Points are different from pixels because they change size based on DPI: